nsbgn/swayq/README.md

 *This application is still rough around the edges and interfaces may change without warning.*

-`swayq` provides a fast and concise method to script [i3] and [Sway].
-It takes [`gojq`][gojq] and simply adds internal functions corresponding to i3's [IPC spec][ipc], such as `ipc::subscribe` and `ipc::run_command`.
+`swayq` provides a concise and performant way to script [i3] and [Sway].
+It simply takes [`gojq`][gojq] and adds internal functions corresponding to i3's [IPC spec][ipc], such as `subscribe`, as well as functions for `exec`uting external commands and `eval`uating filters.

-The application also comes [bundled](./contrib/) with some useful scripts, such as:
+The application comes [bundled](./contrib/) with some useful scripts, such as:

-- Seamless and configurable dynamic tiling
+- Seamless and endlessly configurable dynamic tiling
-- A swaybar-compatible statusbar, like [i3status-rust]
+- A i3bar-compatible statusbar, as an alternative to [i3blocks] or [i3status-rust]
-- Visualising the layout tree
+- An ASCII visualisation of the layout tree
-- Breaking out to the first free workspace
+- A module for navigating free workspaces

 ## Rationale